 Table of Contents

-This article details the complete operational process for ultra-wide-range multi-image fusion tasks, including task creation, data preparation, data upload, mapping operations, and result viewing, ensuring users can efficiently complete mapping requirements for complex scenarios.
+This article details the complete workflow for large-scale multi-map fusion tasks, including task creation, data preparation, data upload, mapping operations, and result viewing, ensuring users can efficiently complete mapping requirements for complex scenarios.

-The ultra-wide-range multi-image fusion feature requires consultation with business for activation.
-We will review based on project requirements and environmental space, and unlock the fusion mapping permission upon approval.
-After obtaining permission, you can manually create multi-image fusion tasks in the mapping tasks.
+Large-scale multi-map fusion functionality requires business consultation for activation.
+We will review based on project requirements and environmental space, unlocking fusion mapping permissions upon approval.
+After obtaining permissions, you can manually create multi-map fusion tasks in mapping tasks.

-After creating a multi-map fusion task, you need to add a sub-mapping task for each independently captured area.
+After creating the multi-map fusion task, you need to add sub-map tasks for each independent acquisition area.

 1. Click Multi-map fusion management to enter the corresponding multi-map fusion management interface.